NitLab/NITOS_Documentation/source/lte.rst

 3.Check which Base Station you are using
 -----------------------------------------

 In order to start experimenting with the LTE components in NITOS, you have first to find out which eNodeB you will be using.
-In general, node 1 is the eNB in the NITOS Outdoor deployment (currently offline for maintenance) and node 2 is the Indoor one.
+In general, node 1 is the indoor eNB and node 2 is the femtocell in the NITOS Outdoor deployment (currently offline for maintenance).
 Other entries might exist for test purposes with OAI.

 In order to check the available eNodeBs and their IP addresses, you have to send the following command to the service: